 Radicals were critical of Abraham Lincoln during the war.
 They complained that Lincoln had hindered the emancipation efforts of two of his military commanders, John C. Fremont and David Hunter and that he had initially opposed the use of black soldiers in the Union Army.

 Despite the criticism, Lincoln had the ability to manage the Radical opposition.
-His successor Andrew Jackson, didn’t have the same skills as Lincoln and his reconstruction plan was ignored by Congress.
+His successor Andrew Johnson, didn’t have the same skills as Lincoln and his reconstruction plan was ignored by Congress.

 In 1867 and 1868, the Radicals passed Reconstruction Acts featuring far harsher treatment of the South.
-The Radicals also played a leading role in the impeachment of Andrew Jackson and the succeeding trial.
+The Radicals also played a leading role in the impeachment of Andrew Johnson and the succeeding trial.

 The Radical Republicans in the early 1870s urged Ulysses Grant to take action against Ku Klux Klan, and later pressed for labor reforms, which included improved working conditions in factories and the eight-hour day.